 The first thing to do is to be cognizant of your plant’s water needs.
 Here is a post I wrote about one way you can tell if your plant is dry.
-The best way to determine if your plant needs water is to stick your finger in the soil and if it is dry up to about your first or second knuckle, it is probably time to give it a good drink.
+The best way to determine if your plant needs water is to stick your finger in the soil.
+If it is dry up to about your first or second knuckle, it is time to give it a good drink.

-Signs that your plant may be “overwatered”
+Signs that your plant may be overwatered

 Your plant may drop new and old leaves because its root system isn’t able to support them.
 If the stem is mushy or dark-colored at the soil line, it may be experiencing crown rot.

 Another indicator is the presence of those pesky little flying insects, fungus gnats.
-They love overly moist potting medium and will be flying around your plants, dropping in your tea or coffee (believe me).
+They love moist potting medium and will fly around your plants, dropping in your tea or coffee (believe me).

-Yes, watering is just one aspect of plant care and it goes hand in hand with the choice of potting medium, and the light being offered to the plant whether from windows or electric lights.
-The overall health of your plant is all-important and can’t be ignored.
-Water is just one of the things your plant needs to survive.
-It also needs light and carbon dioxide to photosynthesize and thrive.
+Watering is one aspect of plant care and it goes hand in hand with the choice of potting medium and the light levels.
+The health of your plant is all-important and can’t be ignored.
+If the plant doesn’t look “right” to you, there may be a problem.

 Correct light is important